panukatan/paglaom/README.md

 Philippines with a collection that showcases topics and data that are homegrown and embedded into the fabric of Philippine life.

-Whilst the `paglaom` by its name and the nature of the data it curates has an inherent Filipino audience, it is hoped that those outside of the Philippines will also find the information within useful in similar contexts described above.
+Whilst the `paglaom` project by its name and the nature of the data it curates has an inherent Filipino audience, it is hoped that those outside of the Philippines will also find the information within useful in similar contexts described above.

 ## Repository Structure